NCDU

 Recently, Duke University Hospital Transplant Center has seen a significant increase in patient volume, with the kidney transplant waiting list growing from 600 patients in 2020 to nearly 1,000 by 2025.
 Despite this heightened demand, the center’s cadaveric kidney transplant volume has remained steady at approximately 150 transplants per year.
 In 2024, just 20% of waitlisted patients received a cadaveric transplant.

-2024 list removals
+2024 list Removals

 42%